Alethio/memento/README.md

 ```

 #### Result
 After the program started, it will start following the best block from the network, scraping the data and indexing it into postgres.
-It will also expose an API, by default on port `3001` (configurable).
+It automatically exposes the dashboard on port `3001`.
+You can also use the api on `:3001/api/explorer`.

 ### Example setups